Dharma Training Programme 2022 – Mindful Living

 • Fewer feelings of anxiety and low mood

-This online retreat covers 6 sessions of the Be Calm Be Happy course, from Friday evening at 18.30 to Sunday afternoon at 16.00.
-Each session lasts a maximum of 2 hours including a 15-minute comfort break to give you time to stretch and move away from the screen.
+This online retreat integrates 6 sessions of the Be Calm Be Happy course, from Friday evening at 18.30 to Sunday afternoon at 16.00.
+Each session lasts a maximum of 2 hours and you won’t be sitting in front of a screen the entire time; we include plenty of time to stretch and move your body.

 Sat 09.30 – 11.30 Session 2

 These are the online timings; you will be recommended to practise one of the guided meditations outside of these times.